lufebose/lufebose.github.io/README.md

 Interested in Data Analytics, Forecasting, ETL Processes and International Economics.

-Nationality: Costa Rican

 Languages: Spanish (Native), English (C2), Portuguese (C2), French (C1), Polish (A1/Learning)

 ## Project 1: BSY Equity and Returns Dashboard (*)

 The initial idea was to build a dashboard with data that updates automatically from Yahoo Finance or Investing.com

+After deciding on which measures and visuals that we wanted to incorporate, we proceeded to connect the data to Power BI using RStudio.
+In Yahoo Finance, was not need for a API

+      library(tidyverse)
+      library(magrittr)
+      library(quantmod)
+      getSymbols("BSY")
+      BSY_data <- data.frame(Date = index(BSY), coredata(BSY))

 The data is extracted from the internet using RStudio.
-RStudio's quantmod and lubridate packages were essential to connect in real time the data and update it with one click.
+RStudio's quantmod, magrittr tidiverse and lubridate packages were essential to connect in real time the data and update it with one click.

+Also, data from FRED can be extracted if needed with the following code:

+     library(quantmod)
+     library(tidyverse)
+     start <- as.Date("2020-01-01")
+     end <- Sys.Date()
+     getSymbols("GDPC1", src = "FRED", from = start, to = end)
+     GDP_data <- data.frame(Date = index(GDPC1), coredata(GDPC1))

 Bookmarks and filters were added to make the UI more appealing to the end user.

 ![WhatsApp Image 2025-08-27 at 12 02 00](https://github.com/user-attachments/assets/78d47868-2d1e-4ab2-af9b-c10b58a35832)